getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 ---

 Have you ever thought about testing your tests?
 Check how good they _really_ are at catching bugs?
 Welcome to the realms of test suite evaluation!
-Mutation testing is considered the gold standard when it comes to evaluating the fault detection ability (I'm going to stop with academic terms in a sec!) of your tests.
+Mutation testing (MT) is considered the gold standard when it comes to evaluating the fault detection ability (I'm going to stop with academic terms in a sec!) of your tests.
-In this article, we'll explore what Mutation Testing is, why it's a rather niche technique and what we learnt from using it on our JavaScript SDK codebase.
+In this article, we'll explore what mutation testing is, why it's a rather niche technique and what we learnt from using it on our JavaScript SDK codebase.

 ## Intro to Mutation Testing

 You probably heard of _code coverage_ before, which comes in various flavours and granularities (statement, line, branch coverage, etc).
 Perhaps you use it in your codebase and you're happy about that green >90% coverage badge in your repo.
-While that is great, coverage has a substantial limitation: It only tells you what units of code (e.g. lines) were executed during a test run.
+While that is great, coverage has a substantial limitation: It only tells you which units of code (e.g. lines) were executed during a test run.
 It tells you nothing about if the executed lines were actually _checked_ or if—were you to introduce a bug into one of these lines—your tests would actually catch the bug.
 So playing devil's advocate, you could say coverage really only tells you one thing with certainty: Which parts of your code are _not_ covered by any test.

 Let's circle back to the part about coverage not telling you if an introduced bug would be caught.
 What if there was a tool that does exactly that?
-Enter Mutation Testing.
+Enter mutation testing.

-The idea of mutation testing (MT) is fairly simple:
+The idea of mutation testing is fairly simple:

 1. Make a slight modification to your codebase.
 (In MT terms: Apply a _mutant operator_ to your code base.)
 For example, change an equality operator:
    ```js